 Do I need to bring my own kayaking gear?

 Please bring your own paddle, spray-skirt, helmet, life-vest, and boat (if possible).
 If you cannot bring your own boat, we have boats in our fleet that you may rent or borrow.
 With prior notification we can provide you with a boat (and other kayaking gear if needed).
 Equipment is provided free of charge for beginners and introductory courses.

 Once we have received your registration, we will send you a specific list of what you need to bring to your clinic or on your trip.

 Space is limited, so sign up early to reserve your spot on the desired trip or clinic.
 ENROLL

 Registration & Payment

 To officially register for one of our trips or clinics, please fill out the on-line registration/enroll form.
 A deposit of 50% of the total clinic or trip price is required to secure a spot.
 All clinics and trips must be paid in full 90 days before beginning date .
 Checks can be made payable to Tarkio Kayak Adventures or “TKA” and sent to PO Box 3025, Missoula, MT 59806.
-If you prefer to pay by credit card or direct deposit/transferring of funds, let us know and we will invoice you via PayPal.
+If you prefer to pay by credit card or direct deposit/transferring of funds, you may use Venmo (preferred) or PayPal.

 Refunds and Cancellations

 Deposits and all trip fees are non-refundable.
 Space is limited on all of our trips and once you have signed up, we no longer have the opportunity to sell your reserved spaces.
 However you can transfer your space to another person.
 We recommend trip cancellation insurance. www.insuremytrip.com has a variety to choose from.
 It is extremely rare, however we reserve the right to cancel a trip due to weather, water conditions or insufficient reservations, in that case a full refund would be issued.

 Where can I stay in Missoula?